-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Policy Housing H3 - Extension to residential envelopes post- 2021 Sites within the identified general locations will not be allocated for development until post-2021.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Housing H3 - Extension to residential envelopes post-2021 Sites within the identified general locations will not be allocated for development until post-2021.
 Such sites will be prevented from development until an appropriate time through the development management process.
-Post-2021, the completion of dwellings will be carried out by developers having regard to the Council's adopted policies in the Local Development Framework, guided by the Council's Extensions to the residential envelope pre-2021 in the identified general areas are not delivered, and there is not a constant five year housing supply.
+Post-2021, the completion of dwellings will be carried out by developers having regard to the Council's adopted policies in the Local Development Framework, guided by the Council's development management.
+Extensions to the residential envelope pre-2021 in the identified general areas are not delivered, and there is not a constant five year housing supply.
 Extensions to the residential envelope post-2021 in the identified general areas are not delivered, and there is not a constant five year housing supply.
 A flexible approach will be maintained with regards to the timing of the release of land for extensions to the residential envelope to ensure a constant five year supply of land.
 As such, some sites may be brought forward from post-2021 allocations, if allocated sites pre-2021 are not delivered.
-Where post-2021 sites are brought forward for development, it is anticipated As part of the Annual Monitoring Report or other reporting mechanism, as appropriate, the Council record planning permissions granted and completions of residential development.
-The Council will monitor the delivery of residential development and review the situation through the Local Development Framework process to ensure a constant five year housing supply. development management. that pre-2021 sites which were not delivered through earlier phasing, will be delivered post- 2021.
-However, if there are not enough deliverable sites, then the Council will review the Data will be monitored according the national Single Data List where necessary. situation through the Local Development Framework Process. \

-Deleted: NI 154: Net additional homes provided. ¶ NI 159: Supply of ready to develop housing sites.¶ Core Indicators

-Deleted: H1: Plan period and housing targets. ¶

-H2(a): Net additional dwellings

-- in previous years. ¶

-H2(b): Net additional dwellings

-- for the reporting year. ¶

-H2(c): Net additional dwellings

-- in future years. ¶
+Where post-2021 sites are brought forward for development, it is anticipated that pre-2021 sites which were not delivered through earlier phasing, will be delivered post-2021.
+However, if there are not enough deliverable sites, then the Council will review the situation through the Local Development Framework Process.
+As part of the Annual Monitoring Report, the Council record planning permissions granted and completions of residential development.
+The Council will monitor the delivery of residential development and review the situation through the Local Development Framework process to ensure a constant five year housing supply.
+National Indicators NI 154: Net additional homes provided.
+NI 159: Supply of ready to develop housing sites.
+Core Indicators H1: Plan period and housing targets.
+H2(a): Net additional dwellings - in previous years.
+H2(b): Net additional dwellings - for the reporting year.
+H2(c): Net additional dwellings - in future years.
 H2(d): Managed delivery target.